toralf/torutils/README.md

 ² Possible values were discussed in [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146).

-³ No overblocking even if a _source_ has 2 restarts within 1 hour for up to 8 Tor instances.
+³ No overblocking even if _source_ and/or the Tor server has few reboots and/or iptables restarts

 To append only the rules above to your own firewall rules please have a look at [tweaks](#tweaks).